 As a general education teacher, you have two responsibilities when it comes to 504 plans: to know which accommodations the student needs to use in your classroom and to make sure these accommodations are available to be used.
 You may already have some of these supports built in for all students, especially if you use essential practices like Universal Design for Learning.

-A 504 plan is a living, breathing document that should change and adapt as the student’s needs change and adapt.
+A 504 plan should change and adapt as the student’s needs change and adapt.
 The school resource team can revisit a student’s 504 plan and decide if it needs to be changed.

 For that reason, it’s a good idea to document how well the accommodations are working, how often they’re being used, and what other types of support you’re providing for a student.
 Having data can help support discussions about what needs to be changed and why.